MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/quickstart/rest-api.md

 ms.date: 10/22/2024
 ---

-# Quickstart: Multimodal Intelligence REST APIs
+# Quickstart: Content Understanding REST APIs

-* Get started with the Azure AI Multimodal Intelligence latest preview version REST API (2024-12-01-preview).
+* Get started with the Azure AI Content Understanding latest preview version REST API (2024-12-01-preview).

-* Azure AI Multimodal Intelligence is a cloud-based solution within [**Azure AI services**](../../what-are-ai-services.md), designed to process varied data modalities such as documents, images, videos, and audio within a unified workflow.
+* Azure AI Content Understanding is a cloud-based solution within [**Azure AI services**](../../what-are-ai-services.md), designed to process varied data modalities such as documents, images, videos, and audio within a unified workflow.

-* The Multimodal Intelligence API provides you with AI algorithms for extracting data modalities and returns a structured JSON representation.
+* The Content Understanding API provides you with AI algorithms for extracting data modalities and returns a structured JSON representation.
 Follow these steps to install a package to your application and try out the sample code.

- * In this quickstart, learn to use the Multimodal Intelligence REST API to analyze and extract data and values from  your schema input.
+ * In this quickstart, learn to use the Content Understanding REST API to analyze and extract data and values from  your schema input.

 ## Prerequisites

-To use Multimodal Intelligence, you need an Azure AI services multi-service resource.
+To use Content Understanding, you need an Azure AI services multi-service resource.
 The multi-service resource enables access to multiple Azure AI services with a single set of credentials.

 * To get started, you need an active [**Azure account**](https://azure.microsoft.com/free/cognitive-services/).
 If you don't have one, you can [**create a free 12-month subscription**](https://azure.microsoft.com/free/).